jnwng/metaplex-docs/docs/developer-guide.md

       "properties": {
         "creators": {
           "type": "array",
-          "description": "Contains list of creators, each with Solana address and share of the nft" "items": {
+          "description": "Contains list of creators, each with Solana address and share of the nft", "items": {
             "type": "object",
             "properties": {